brBart/gnucash/README.md

 GnuCash responds to the following environment variables:

-  GNC_BOOTSTRAP_SCM - the location of the initial bootstrapping scheme code.

   GUILE_LOAD_PATH - an override for the GnuCash load path, used when loading scheme files.
 It should be a string in the same form as the PATH or LD_LIBRARY_PATH environment variable.